Hisako Nakamura: Later life and career

 On April 17, 1937, Helen Keller visited Japan when attending a public meeting with the prime minister of Japan and other government ministers in Tokyo, Japan.
 Nakamura also attended this meeting, through the connections of an acquaintance, Takeo Iwahashi.
 Upon being able to meet Keller, Nakamura crafted a handmade, well-prepared doll and dressing for Keller.
 At their meeting, Keller was told in great detail about Nakamura and the story of her life.
-Upon understanding Nakmura's story, Keller embraced her with tears.
+Upon understanding Nakamura's story, Keller embraced her with tears.
 She signed, "She is much more unfortunate than I, and a much greater person."
 Nakamura and Keller continued to embrace each other in tears, until Keller returned to her seat, holding the doll that Nakamura had hand-crafted her as a gift.
 Nakamura says of the encounter in her memoir, "When we work at something in which we put all our heart, there is neither ocean nor national boundary.
 The sacred and true mind of beings overcomes many obstacles in life--that is what I learned then."
 The two met two more times after this initial meeting, and their friendly bond continued.

 At age forty-two, Nakamura encountered the Tannisho, which served as her spiritual awakening.
 The Jodo Shinshu teachings of Buddhism introduced a new and important path to her life, and through this realization, she decidedly rejected the advice to accept her situation passively.
 She began to live life with "boundless compassion that not only shouldered the burdens of her life as its ultimate concern, but provided the energy and strength for her to live each day positively and vigorously.
 Nakamura became known for her deep-seated faith and was a traveling and well-requested lecturer for the religion.
 She studied Buddhist books and publishing her own articles recounting her own experiences and Shin teachings.